randnote/.github/profile/README.md

 - [ ] write a forever loop that gets a randnom user from the DB and makes a transaction(in this function, get a random value between 1 and max_balance of user to send to another user.)
 The user that is getting the amount will also be randomly received from the DB.
 - [ ] make an automated miner that fetches a random user in the DB and mines the blocks after every 30 secs or so!
 - [ ] make an automated depositor. - same randomly generated users will make transactions buying and selling the note.
 Just like how a human user will buy notes on the exchange.
-- [ ] make the backend of the website work- make all routes work...(.)
+- [ ] make the backend of the website work- make all routes work...(
+    - Add, delete, update cards routes...
+    - Store transactions the users have made to purchase the NOTE.
+    - Method to auto delete transactions when we have over 100 plus.
+)
 - [ ] make website design
 - [ ] make website work properly with SOCKET.IO
 - [ ] make the desktop app work.. make it mine without it stopping...